Tension Pneumothorax - Quick Consult

 Text / literature information and recommendations include:

-• None – If suspect diagnosis of tension pneumothorax, treat immediately—do not wait for CXR.
+• None – If suspect diagnosis of tension pneumothorax, treat immediately—do not wait for chest X-ray (CXR).

-• Upright Chest Radiographs – In upright patients, the accumulation of gas occurs primarily in an apicolateral location.
+• Upright Chest Radiographs: In upright patients, the accumulation of gas occurs primarily in an apicolateral location.
 As little as 50 mL of pleural gas can be visible.
-A lateral width of 1 cm corresponds to about a 10 percent pneumothorax.
-The size of a pneumothorax is accounted for by the collapsed lung and, to a greater degree, by the expanding chest cage.
+A lateral width of 1 cm corresponds to about a 10% pneumothorax.
+The size of a pneumothorax is accounted for by the collapsed lung, and to a greater degree, by the expanding chest cage.
 Despite a considerable loss of volume, the collapsed lung preserves its transradiancy because of hypoxic vasoconstriction that diminishes its blood flow.

 Back To Top